luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 We suggest to work with a simple list concept to store the metadata for each mesh entry and each field entry.
-Note that a mesh entry is characterized by the mesh name only, while a field entry is charaterized by the following attributes:
+Note that a mesh entry is characterized by the mesh name only, while a field entry is characterized by the following attributes:

 * :tt:`fieldName`: the name of the field
 * :tt:`meshName`: the name of the mesh that supports the field